Protocols in AimRT

 type_support Concept

-type_support is a crucial component in AimRT for message serialization and deserialization.
+type_support is an important component in AimRT used for serializing and deserializing messages.
 In AimRT’s record_playback, echo, and proxy plugins, type_support_pkg is used to identify data types.
-Currently, for each message type used in channels, AimRT generates corresponding type_support_pkg on a per-directory basis for use by the aforementioned plugins.
-The generated package name follows the pattern lib{directory_name}_{protocol_type}_ts.so.
-The src/protocols/ros2/ros2_msgs directory contains some message types that come with ros2 humble by default.
+Currently, for each message type used in channels, AimRT generates a corresponding type_support_pkg on a per-directory basis for use by the aforementioned plugins.
+The generated pkg is named lib{directory_name}_{protocol_type}_ts.so, where the src/protocols/ros2/ros2_msgs directory contains some message types that come with ros2 humble.